Poems from the in-between—where grief, humor, and hope coexist.

 ABOUT ABBY CAPLIN

-Abby’s work has been recognized with nominations for the Pushcart Prize, Best New Poets, and Best of the Net.
-She was First Honorable Mention in The MacGuffin’s 27th Poet Hunt and a multi-year prizewinner in the Soul-Making Keats Literary Competition.
-She’s been a finalist for The Poetry Box Chapbook Prize (2024), the Rash Award in Poetry (2018), and others.
+Caplin’s work has received nominations for the Pushcart Prize, Best New Poets, and Best of the Net.
+She was First Honorable Mention in The MacGuffin’s 27th Poet Hunt, a multi-year prizewinner in the Soul-Making Keats Literary Competition, and a finalist for The Poetry Box Chapbook Prize (2024) and the Rash Award in Poetry (2018), among others.

 She has studied with poets she deeply admires, including Brian Tierney, Kathleen McClung, Alison Luterman, Erin Redfern, Billy Collins, Naomi Shihab Nye, Kevin Young, Dorianne Laux, Gregory Pardlo, and Rowan Ricardo Phillips.